African American Civil War Memorial Museum

-The African American Civil War Memorial Museum, in the U Street district of Washington, D.C., recognizes the contributions of the 209,145 members of the United States Colored Troops (USCT).
+The African American Civil War Memorial Museum, in the U Street district of Washington, D.C., recognizes the contributions of the United States Colored Troops (USCT).
+The site consists of a 9-foot bronze statue entitled The Spirit of Freedom by sculptor Ed Hamilton of Louisville, Kentucky, and indoor exhibits at the historic Grimke School, named after Archibald Grimke.

 The eponymous memorial, dedicated in July 1998 by the African American Civil War Memorial Freedom Foundation, commemorates the service of 209,145 African-American soldiers and about 7,000 white and 2,145 Hispanic soldiers, together with the approximate 20,000 unsegregated Navy sailors, who fought for the Union in the American Civil War, mostly among the 175 regiments of United States Colored Troops.

-The Memorial is at the corner of Vermont Avenue, 10th Street, and U Street NW in Washington, D.C.
-It holds a 9-foot bronze statue, The Spirit of Freedom, by Ed Hamilton of Louisville, Kentucky, commissioned by the DC Commission on the Arts and Humanities in 1993, completed in 1997, and dedicated in 1998.
-The memorial includes a walking area with curved panel short walls inscribed with the names of the men who served in the war.
+The Memorial is located at the corner of Vermont Avenue, 10th Street, and U Street NW in Washington, D.C.
+The statue was commissioned by the DC Commission on the Arts and Humanities in 1993, completed in 1997, and dedicated in 1998.
+The memorial includes a public walking area with curved panel short walls inscribed with the names of the men who served in the war.

-The Museum is across the street from the Memorial, at 1925 Vermont Ave.
-NW.
-Plans are in place for it to move into the former Grimké School, at 1923 Vermont Ave.
-NW.
-As of 2018 the Museum is housed in the former gymnasium of the school, which was converted into an office building in the 1980s.
+The Museum was originally across the street from the Memorial, at 1925 Vermont Ave.
+NW, but was moved to the former Grimke School at 1923 Vermont Ave.
+NW in 2018.
+The Museum is planned to be housed in the former gymnasium of the school, which was converted into an office building in the 1980s.
+The rest of the campus has been slated for mixed use including housing.

 Both are served by the U Street station on the Washington Metro, served by the Green Line.